 (modules include: secondary abstinence, defining 5 components of a healthy relationship, definition of sexual activity, healthy versus unhealthy relationships, character development, Relationship Attachment Model, definition of safe zone, definition of relationship chemistry, compatibility discussion/test, STI information, condom information, definition and determination of character, abusive relationships red flags, date rape, characteristics of responsible dating, creative dating ideas, effective communication skills, commitment in relationships)

-Adults are challenged to think critically about decisions that could affect their future.
-They are shown the importance of taking the time to get to know someone before trusting him/her.
-We explain the different levels of commitment and physical touch that create strong attachments and can make it difficult to look for healthy or unhealthy patterns in behavior.
-Participants develop their own compatibility chart to see qualities they are looking for in a future spouse.
-Detailed STI information, including actual pictures, is discussed.
+Choosing Healthy Lives for Singles challenges adults to think about decisions that could affect their future.
+They are shown the importance of taking time to get to know someone before trusting them.
+Different levels of commitment and physical touch are explained.
+Strong emotional attachments can make it difficult to see unhealthy patterns in behavior.
+The lessons show how to use the head as well as the heart in romantic relationships.
+Participants develop their own compatibility chart to determine qualities they are looking for in a future spouse.
+They continue to interact through a gambling game where possible consequences of sexual activity outside of a committed permanent relationship are discussed.
 Communication skills are practiced to see the best way to resolve an argument.
-Every participant receives a booklet for note taking, with additional information on each topic, including ideas for creative dates.
+Every participant is provided a booklet for note taking, with additional information on each topic, including ideas for creative dates.